Thames and Medway Canal: Construction

 The first practical attempt to build the canal began in 1799, when Ralph Dodd published a pamphlet and began to solicit investment for the scheme.
 Dodd's plan was for a 6 mi canal with locks and basins, taking two years to build and costing £24,576, part of the cost to be defrayed by selling the excavated chalk as agricultural lime.
 Dodd was confident that the canal would be useful to the government but would also attract commercial vessels.

-In 1800 the canal company received the necessary Act of Parliament and work began at the Gravesend end.
+In 1800 the canal company received the necessary act of Parliament, the Thames and Medway Canal Act 1800 (39 & 40 Geo.
+3. c. xxiii), and work began at the Gravesend end.
 The estimated cost had now risen to £57,433.

 From the Gravesend basin, the canal began with a straight section aligned with New Tavern Fort, Gravesend.
 By 1801 it ran 4 mi to Higham.
 A new engineer, Ralph Walker, arrived and announced that the whole canal would cost significantly more than the revised estimate.
 Work halted, and by 1804 Dodd had probably left the project.
-Over the next few years, Walker suggested two new routes for the Higham to Strood stretch, for which Acts of Parliament were obtained and money raised.
+Over the next few years, Walker suggested two new routes for the Higham to Strood stretch, for which acts of Parliament were obtained and money raised.
 His second route was decided on but required a tunnel through the chalk hills; work on this did not start until 1819.
 The canal finally opened on 14 October 1824, by which time the Napoleonic wars were long over and the military need had greatly diminished.
-The canal had taken five Acts of Parliament and cost some £260,000.
+The canal had taken five acts of Parliament and cost some £260,000.